wolfm2/openframeworks/assignments/assignment_02.md

 Add a single static screenshot and either a 5 second animated gif or an embedded youtube video of the running program

+In the root of the github tree create a README.md with a short bio and a picture.

 Commit and push the contents to git

 Submit the url of the github dir to canvas